 A noteworthy number of responders, 7% to be precise, said that due to the vast amount of paperwork involved they tend not to have time to report an assault.

 A number of organisations have made efforts to convince employees that being on the receiving end of abuse should not be classed as part of the job.
-Mr Frankum from Midland Hearts says staff should be able to go in to work without being threatened.
-Furthermore, some organisations have worked proactively to improve their reporting procedures and held training with staff to ensure unreasonable behaviour is consistently reported.
+Some organisations work proactively to improve their reporting procedures.
+They’ve held training with staff to ensure unreasonable behaviour is consistently reported.

-In July 2015, George Osbourne announced that social housing rents would be cut by 1% a year every year until 2020.
-In line with this, a number of social landlords have announced redundancies with remaining staff expected to take on larger amounts of work.
+In July 2015, George Osbourne announced that social housing rents would be cut by 1% every year until 2020.
+A number of social landlords have announced redundancies with remaining staff expected to take on larger amounts of work.

 35% of respondents from the anonymous survey felt that staff cutbacks had made it more likely that they would work alone, making going about their role less safe.
 The introduction of bedroom tax, Universal Credit and the benefit cap has put a huge strain on the relationship between tenants and their landlords – the rent collectors.